 Nixu’s over 80-person Identity and Access Management unit has the needed expertise, including several certifications, in many IGA technologies.
 As an independent 360° cybersecurity partner, Nixu is a “trusted advisor” for customers and committed to being brutally honest and transparent with analysis, conclusions, and recommendations.

 You know your business.
 Nixu knows cybersecurity and IGA.
 Nixu is proudly forthright and will show you your IGA strengths and weaknesses with three key principles in mind:

 - IGA must bring the business benefits that justify the investment

 - IGA must be easy for users to adopt and perform

 - IGA must be quick to deploy, scalable and easy to maintain

-Future-proofing your organization’s IGA may not be the coolest and celebrated project of your lifetime, but it might very well be amongst the most meaningful and significant ones.
+Future-proofing your organization’s IGA may not be the coolest and most celebrated project of your lifetime, but it might very well be among the most meaningful and significant ones.